Title 1 Resources

 • Based on parent/guardian feedback, provide staff training to improve communication with parents and ideas to increase family engagement with reading and math activities for our students outside of the classroom.

-• Collect feedback from parents and family members at all events, place input cards around the building, and post a suggestion form on the school website to respond to parents’ requests for additional support for parent and family engagement activities.
+• Collect feedback from parents and family members at all events, place input cards around the building,

 PARENT AND FAMILY ENGAGEMENT STANDARDS